NidhiHR/python/README.md

-this is a sample python programme
+This is a sample python program solved using oops concept